Menu

 You’ll find Hellulaug on the Vatnsfjörður fjord, a stunning waterside location that flaunts some unforgettable views.
 It’s on the way to Látrabjarg cliffs and the golden-red sands of Rauðisandur beach, so you could stop here for a dip en route.

 Fed by geothermally heated water from a borehole above the rock pool, Hellulaug maintains a year-round temperature of about 38°C (100°F).
-It isn’t the biggest of pools, and has a depth of only 60 centimetres (2 feet), making it best suited to a relaxing soak rather than a swim.
+It isn’t the biggest of pools, and has a depth of only 60 centimetres (2 feet), making it best suited for a relaxing soak rather than a swim.

-The path to the pool is well marked from the nearby parking lot, and entry is completely free.
+The path to the pool is well-marked from the nearby parking lot, and entry is completely free.
 Visitors are encouraged to make a small donation to contribute to the maintenance of the pool and the surrounding area.

 5. Birkimelur pool & hot pot

 If you’re heading to Hellulaug, you could also pop by Birkimelur, which is just a 15-minute drive away.
-Overlooking an estuary and the sea beyond, this easy-to-miss spot is comprised of a swimming pool, stone-lined hot pot, and basic changing and shower facilities.
+Overlooking an estuary and the sea beyond, this easy-to-miss spot is comprised of a swimming pool, a stone-lined hot pot, and basic changing and shower facilities.

 The pools tend to be open year-round, but the changing and showering facilities are only open at set times of day.
-Birkimelur is also free to enter, although a donation is recommended.

 Hot thermal pool in the Westfjords at sunset

-West Iceland
+West Iceland hot springs

-Visit West Iceland and you’ll be spoiled with views of volcanoes, mountains, beaches and fishing villages.
+Visit West Iceland, and you’ll be spoiled with views of volcanoes, mountains, beaches and fishing villages.
 You can even explore inside lava caves and glaciers.
 Between all the adventures, relax with a warm soak in one of West Iceland's hot pots, tubs and baths.

 1. Krauma Spa